Atlantis: The Antediluvian World

-Atlantis: The Antediluvian World is a pseudoarchaeological book published in 1882 by Minnesota populist politician Ignatius L. Donnelly.
+Atlantis: The Antediluvian World is a pseudoarchaeological book published in 1882 by the Minnesota populist politician Ignatius L. Donnelly.
 Donnelly considered Plato's account of Atlantis as largely factual and suggested that all known ancient civilizations were descended from this lost land through a process of hyperdiffusionism.

 Content

 Many of its theories are the source of many modern-day concepts about Atlantis, including these: the civilization and technology beyond its time, the origins of all present races and civilizations, and a civil war between good and evil.
 Much of Donnelly's writing, especially with regard to Atlantis as an explanation for similarities between ancient civilizations of the Old and New Worlds, was inspired by the publications of Charles Étienne Brasseur de Bourbourg and the fieldwork of Augustus Le Plongeon in the Yucatan.
 It was avidly supported by publications of Helena Blavatsky and the Theosophical Society as well as by Rudolf Steiner.